iluwatar/java-design-patterns/adapter/README.md

 ---
-title: "Adapter Design Pattern in Java: Examples and Use Cases"
+title: "Adapter Pattern in Java: Seamless Integration of Incompatible Systems"
+shortTitle: Adapter
 description: "Learn how the Adapter Design Pattern works in Java with detailed examples and use cases.
 Understand how it enables compatibility between incompatible interfaces."
 category: Structural
 language: en